bozhidarzlatev/music-world/README.md

     - Added basic Footer component - only HTML and CSS
     - Added Categories component - only HTML and CSS
     - Added basic Login and Register components - only HTML and CSS
+    - Added basic Catalog components - only HTML and CSS